 It is the one question that almost every website security professional gets at some point in their career, and in some cases, repeatedly.
 As pros, we take for granted the knowledge we have gained over the years and forget what it is like not to know.

 - Software Vulnerabilities

 We cannot have a conversation about how websites get hacked without having an open dialog about everything that makes up a website.

-There are various elements that make a website function and these things have to be working in unison.
-Components like the Domain Name System (DNS) – the thing that tells requests where to go.
+There are various elements that make a website function and work in unison.
+Components like, the Domain Name System (DNS) – the thing that tells requests where to go.
 The web server houses various website files and the infrastructure houses various web servers.
 These websites live in a complex ecosystem of interconnected nodes around the internet, but likely something you’ve never given much thought.

 Forensics Versus Remediation

 There is a difference between Forensics and Remediation, and it is not as subtle as some might believe it to be.

 Forensics has been around for a very long time.
 It follows a very stringent process of identifying what happened, but more importantly how it happened, and often includes some form of attribution (i.e., who did it?).
 Remediation however, is the art of cleaning or removing the infections.
 When it comes to everyday infections, forensics isn’t a necessity.
 In most cases it is quick to ascertain what happened and how to get it to stop.
 With that in mind, for complex cases, good remediation cannot be achieved without proper forensics.
 Here is an example:

 When you ask, “How do websites get hacked?” you are essentially asking for forensics.
 The problem is, true forensics is complex, time consuming and requires a lot of data – data that is often unavailable via most configurations.
 You can often segment which component is required based on audience.
 For small business owners with shared hosting environments, forensics is almost impossible because there is limited access.
 However, for large organizations/enterprises, forensics is required and the necessary data is sometimes more attainable.